VarunRaj7/rethink-ShortUrl/backend/README.md

    `$ npm run dev`

+**NOTE: You should have an AWS DynamoDB Service running and must have the required configurations that are listed on config/config.ts to run on your local machine**

 ### Deploying to the AWS Elastic Beanstalk

 1. Install EB CLI and configure with your aws credentials as shown [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html).

+2. Add the required configurations in the .ebextensions/dummy-environment.config.

-2. Create an EB environment using:
+3. Create an EB environment using:

    `$ eb create`

-3. Deploy the service using:
+4. Deploy the service using:

    `$ eb deploy`